Authentic Thai Pork Larb Recipe (Larb Moo)

 • Culantro – Not to be confused with cilantro; culantro has long, spiky leaves and a stronger flavor than cilantro.

-How to make larb pork
+How to make pork larb

 Fresh herbs, shallots, and lime prepared in a bamboo dish.